| June 10, 2020 | Cannabis News

 If these shipments continue, Uruguay will soon become the world’s leading exporter of cannabis.

-That’s because cannabinoid and terpene-laced residue was just found at a shrine described as the “Holy of the Holies” in Beersheba Valley, Israel.
+That’s because cannabinoid and the terpene-laced residue was just found at a shrine described as the “Holy of the Holies” in Beersheba Valley, Israel.
 According to study authors, this marks the first time that physical evidence of cannabis use has been found in the ancient Near East.
 Interestingly enough, the residue was placed atop an ancient altar, “conceivably as part of a ritual that took place in the shrine.”

 Smokeable Hemp Still Legal in North Carolina